 Treatment Options for Chickenpox

-There is no specific treatment for chickenpox, but antiviral drugs and antihistamines can help to reduce the severity of symptoms and prevent complications.
+There is no specific treatment, but antiviral drugs and antihistamines can help to reduce the severity of symptoms and prevent complications.
 Acetaminophen can also be used to reduce fever and relieve pain.
 To prevent the spread of the virus, people with varicella should stay at home until all the blisters have crusted over.
 They should also avoid contact with anyone who has not had chickenpox or been vaccinated against it.

 Reported Chickenpox Cases in the US over the Last 10 Years